Advanced-Computer-Lab-2022/KIMOS/README.md

 - Log system to keep track of the transactions
 - Log system to keep track of all of the admins actions as they can do many dangerous actions

+# Tests
+We tested all of our APIs using POSTMAN, we wrote the URL we wanted to test and provided the required data ( in the body of the request or in the query).
+And then, we check the response status and the data in the response and compared it with the data we expected getting from the database.

 # Why did we develop this website